elder0010/MSX-RGB/README.md

 This board outputs RGB+CSYNC from the original YPbPr chip channels of the TMS99 chip.
 Output from each color channel can be adjusted using a trimmer.
-Based on the [Universele interface RGB op MSX1 en SV.328](http://www.msxarchive.nl/pub/msx/mirrors/hanso/hwdoityourself/rgbmsx1.pdf) but fixes the emitter follower transistors of this version.
+Based on the [Universele interface RGB op MSX1 en SV.328](http://www.msxarchive.nl/pub/msx/mirrors/hanso/hwdoityourself/rgbmsx1.pdf).
+Mine fixes the emitter follower transistors of this version.
 This repository contains the KiCad project and the gerber files.

 ## Features